quicwg/base-drafts/draft-ietf-quic-http.md

 This document uses the variable-length integer encoding from
 {{QUIC-TRANSPORT}}.

+The following terms are used:

+client:
+: The endpoint that initiates an HTTP/3 connection.
+Clients send HTTP requests and receive HTTP responses.

+connection:
+: A transport-layer connection between two endpoints, using QUIC as the transport protocol.

+connection error:
+: An error that affects the entire HTTP/3 connection.

+endpoint:
+: Either the client or server of the connection.

+frame:
+: The smallest unit of communication within an HTTP/3 connection, consisting of a header and a variable-length sequence of octets structured according to the frame type.

   Protocol elements called "frames" exist in both this document and
   {{QUIC-TRANSPORT}}.
 Where frames from {{QUIC-TRANSPORT}} are referenced, the frame name will be prefaced with "QUIC."
 For example, "QUIC CONNECTION_CLOSE frames."
-References without this preface refer to frames defined in {{frames}}.
+References without this preface refer to frames defined in
+  {{frames}}.

+peer:
+: An endpoint.
+When discussing a particular endpoint, "peer" refers to the endpoint that is remote to the primary subject of discussion.

+receiver:
+: An endpoint that is receiving frames.

+sender:
+: An endpoint that is transmitting frames.

+server:
+: The endpoint that accepts an HTTP/3 connection.
+Servers receive HTTP requests and send HTTP responses.

+stream:
+: A bidirectional or unidirectional bytestream provided by the QUIC transport.

+stream error:
+: An error on the individual HTTP/3 stream.

+Finally, the terms "gateway", "intermediary", "proxy", and "tunnel" are defined in Section 2.3 of {{!RFC7230}}.
+Intermediaries act as both client and server at different times.

+The term "payload body" is defined in Section 3.3 of {{!RFC7230}}.

-# Connection Setup and Management
+# Connection Setup and Management {#connection-setup}

 ## Draft Version Identification